nofaceinbook/betterflat/README.md

 The scripts all run with standard libraries.
 Optional you can install pylzma (https://github.com/fancycode/pylzma)
 library in python.
 This allows you to directly read zipped dsf-files.
-As this requires some more IT knowledge you can skip this and just manually unzip the 7zipped dsf files you want to adapt e.g. by using https://www.7-zip.org/ If you want to generate runway profiles you need the "interpolate" function from SCIPY (www.SciPy.org).
+As this requires some more IT knowledge you can skip this and just manually unzip the 7zipped dsf files you want to adapt e.g. by using https://www.7-zip.org/

 ## Running the tool
 Start the exe-file or run the bflat.py pyhton script.
 The GUI will open and steps should be self-explainable.